md-ajij/NEXT.js-with-Typescript/README.md

  export default NewUser;
 ```

-# 19. Type of useState , onChange and onSubmit Event :-
+# 19. Type of useState (with onChange and onSubmit Events) :-

   # Ajij.tsx